 - An equal amount of expertise in fields of engineering, with Board members hailing from Harris Corp, Perot Systems, PwC, and Boeing

 FCDI is honored to work with some amazing community partners in building and developing programs for AMRoC Fab Lab.
-They include long time partners like PLuGHiTz Corporation, Sumo Software, Studio 7 Communications, and Hillsborough Libraries, who share generously of their time and expertise, and more recent community partners like eSmart Recycling, U.S. Auto Training, Bits4Bots and 3D Musketeers, who contribute time, talent and resources to AMRoC.
+They include long time partners like PLUGHITZ Corporation, Studio 7 Communications, and Hillsborough County Public Libraries, who have shared generously of their time and expertise, and more recent community partners like eSmart Recycling, U.S. Auto Training, the Caribbean American National Development Organization, WellFed Community and NET SVS.
+(You can see more of our partners HERE)

-FCDI is also appreciative of the in-kind support of the Tampa Innovation Partnership for 2D printing services support , Ultimate 3D Printing Store for our amazing collection of 3D printers, and countless other organizations and good neighbors.
+FCDI is also appreciative of the ongoing financial support of Truist, the Florida High Tech Corridor, Lockheed Martin, and SOFWERX, and for the community support of the Tampa Innovation Partnership and countless other organizations and good neighbors.

 Awards and Recognition